digitalbazaar/did-cli/README.md

     did info DID -f json

-By default this command will just return local information.
-If you wish to query the ledger, the `--location/-L` option has many choices:
+By default this command will return information from the ledger.
+The location of information can be selected with the `--location/-L` option:

 * `any`: return DID if found locally, else check the ledger
 * `local`: only return local DIDs
-* `ledger`: only check the default ledger host (or many with `-H` options)
+* `ledger`: only check the default ledger host (or many with `-H` options) (**default**)
 * `both`: check both local *and* default ledger host (or many with `-H` options)
 * `ledger-all`: check all known ledger hosts